Recipe-App-CodePath/Recipe-App/README.md

 - [x] User can search recipes by ingredients
 - [x] User can input multiple ingredients
 - [ ] User can return to input ingredients
+- [ ] User select a recipe and see a detailed description of recipe

+**Optional** features implemented:

 - [ ] Indicator to show ingredients matched

-**Optional** features implemented:

 - [ ] On startup user sees app logo with a backdrop
 - [ ] User can save default ingredients
 - [ ] User can get recipes by catergories